 Remedy: Remove and burn all infected parts.
 Spray with Enspray Oil or Mavrik.

 Symptoms: Earliest symptom is light brown or whitish coloured circular spots on petals.
 Spots enlarge to form irregular blotches until whole flower collapses.
 Petals feel slimy when rubbed between fingers.
 Diseased flowers dry up and cling to the plant (leaves and stems are not affected)

 Remedy: Avoid overhead watering.
 Pick off diseased flowers.
 Spray at two weekly intervals with GroSafe Fungus Fighter.

 Symptoms: Leaves yellow and/or develop dark purple tone.
 Slow, stunted growth

-Remedy: Fertilise with Butlers Azalea, Camellia and Rhododendron food in late spring after flower finishes and just before new growth starts
+Remedy: Tui Enrich Rose, Camellia, Azalea and Gardenia Controlled Released Fertiliser in late spring after flower finishes and just before new growth starts

 Soil too alkaline

 Symptoms: Decline in vigour and leaves turn yellow while the veins remain green